jonathan-foucher/discord-bot-bex/README.md

 A workaround is also possible if you don't want to use Docker in your developement environment by installing a postgresql database on your machine.

-# Database migrations
-In order to initialize the database, play the migrations scripts with the command `npm run migrate up`

 ## Environment variables
 To provide the environment variables, just make a copy of the `.env.template` file and name it `.env`.
 Then you can complete it with your values.